Micdejc/is_journal_submission/README.md

-# 🔐 Human-Correlated Semantic Evaluation of Multi-Turn Jailbreaking Attacks
+# A Semantic Similarity-Based Approach for Human-Aligned Multi-Turn Jailbreaking Evaluation in Cybersecurity

 ## Overview